top of page

 It has come to my attention, over the years, that on the Geiger counter of emotional reactivity, I rank somewhere between Radium and Polonium.

 Nowhere is this more evident than in the pinball game that is my continuing effort to manage blood sugar levels.
 It's not called stubbornness any more.
 Nowadays, I can simply decide to say I persevere and don't mind failing.
 Often, I get caught in Rita Mae Brown's definition of madness.
 You know.
-The one that's often misattributed to Einstein.
+The one that's often misattributed to Einstein: doing the same thing again and again and expecting a different result.

 If diet and exercise alone could yield a gently undulating blood sugar pattern with no spikes, I wouldn't have type 2 diabetes.
 Most of the time, I eat healthily and exercise as regularly as crazy work hours permit.
 Diabetes is a good problem for a control freak like me.
 The trouble is that repeated medical intervention has confirmed a diagnosis I've dreaded since childhood: apparently, I am human.

 This is a bad problem for a control freak like me.
 It is at odds with my expectation that diet and exercise alone should fix the sugar levels.
 Humans have feelings, you see.
-They (I haven't reached the "we" acceptance stage yet) also have an endocrine system that produces something called cortisol.
+They (I haven't reached the "we" acceptance stage yet, I'm still in full denial) also have an endocrine system that produces something called cortisol.

 Ever since I discovered cortisol, we have been locked in a skirmish over who's in charge of how I feel.
 We are joint tenants and cannot be separated, though I have tried.
 If I win, I get to live longer, weller.
 (Yes.
 That is a word.)
 If cortisol wins, I'll probably die in prison.